aviatesk/JET.jl/docs/src/optanalysis.md

 ## [Configurations](@id optanalysis-config)

-In addition to [general-config](@ref general-config), the optimization analysis can take the following specific configurations:
+In addition to the [general configurations](@ref), the optimization analysis can take the following specific configurations:
 ```@docs
 JET.OptAnalyzer
 ```